windingwind/zotero-better-notes/TemplateDoc.md

 ## Stages

-Some type of templates(Item, Note) support stages.
+Some type of templates(Item) support stages.

 Code wrapped inside the stage will be called at a specific time.